-The tourist visa (B-2 visa) allows foreign nationals to come to the U.S. to engage in typical tourism activities such as visiting Disney World, the White House, the Grand Canyon or going to see family.
-Every year, millions of foreign nationals enter the U.S. using tourist visas, and most of the time these foreign nationals encounter no difficulties exiting or reentering the U.S.
+The tourist visa (B-2 visa) allows foreign nationals to come to the U.S. to engage in typical tourism activities, such as visiting Disney World, the White House, or the Grand Canyon, or going to see family.
+Every year, millions of foreign nationals enter the U.S. using tourist visas, and most of them encounter no difficulties exiting or reentering the United States.

 However, in many situations, the foreign national remains in the U.S. longer than the period of authorized stay.
-This is called “overstaying" your visa.
-This article explains how foreign nationals overstay their visas, the possible consequences of overstaying, and how you can make sure you are able to reenter the U.S. even after your overstay your visa.
+This is called “overstaying."
+This article explains how foreign nationals overstay, the possible consequences of overstaying, and how you can make sure you are able to reenter the U.S. even after your overstay.

-One reason that many people overstay their visas is because they do not know the difference between a visa and Form I-94, and end up overstaying unintentionally.
+One reason that many people overstay is because they do not know the difference between a visa and Form I-94, and end up overstaying unintentionally.

 For example, let’s say you are an Indian national.
-You have a B-2 visa that is valid from April 1, 2012 through May 31, 2022.
+You have a B-2 visa that is valid from April 1, 2015 through May 31, 2025.
 You want to come to the U.S. to visit Disney World.
-You enter the U.S. on April 5, 2013.
-Your Form I-94 states your visa status is B1/2 and that your status expires on October 4, 2013.
-You must leave the U.S. by October 4, 2013 (or change to another nonimmigrant status by that date) or you will be considered to be overstaying your visa.
+You enter the U.S. on April 5, 2019.
+Your Form I-94 states your visa status is B1/2 and that your status expires on October 4, 2019.
+You must leave the U.S. by October 4, 2019 (or request an extension or a change to another nonimmigrant status by that date) or you will be considered to be overstaying.

-Overstaying your visa can be very serious.
-If you overstay your visa for 180 days or more (but less than one year), when you depart the U.S. you will be barred from reentering the U.S. for three years.
-If you overstay your visa for one year or more, when you depart the U.S. you will be barred from reentering the U.S. for ten years.
+Overstaying your permitted time in the U.S. can be a serious matter.
+If you overstay by 180 days or more (but less than one year), after you depart the U.S. you will be barred from reentering for three years.
+If you overstay by one year or more, after you depart the U.S., you will be barred from reentering the U.S. for ten years.

-Overstaying your visa can jeopardize your ability to come to the U.S. in the future.
+Overstaying your permitted time on a U.S. visa can jeopardize your ability to come to the U.S. in the future.
 If you find yourself in this situation, it is highly recommended that you contact an immigration lawyer who can assist you.